 Source: The Trichordist

 Additionally, if you’re someone who values the artists they like, Spotify notably pays more per-stream when the person listening is a premium user.
 Given how much (or how little) Spotify’s per-stream payout is on average, that can mean a lot.
-Take a look at how it stacks up:

 Should you get Spotify?